May 2013

 A new magazine released in early August by Warner Publications used one of Oliver's puffin images as the front cover.
 The magazine titled 'Go Birdwatching' is designed to encourage and teach people the art and technique of birdwatching as well as suggesting a variety of products to get you started.

 The editor David Cromack hopes the magazine will "...inspire you to give birdwatching a go.", and reading through the 98 pages there is certainly plenty to learn and whet your appetite.
 The articles include choosing clothing, equipment, places to visit, identification, fieldcraft and many other topics to give you a head start.
-Pick up a copy at WHSmiths or online at Go Birdwatching.

 July 2010